-BULLYING PREVENTION AND INTERVENTION #JICFB, JICFB-R
+BULLYING PREVENTION AND INTERVENTION (Unless otherwise defined by Massachusetts General Law) - #JICFB, #JICFB-R

 The Mansfield Public Schools is committed to providing a safe haven that fosters a culture of respect free from harassment, intimidation, bullying, cyber bullying, and retaliation to support the diverse human needs of all our students, employees, volunteers, visitors, and patrons.
 This commitment is an integral part of our comprehensive efforts to promote learning in a safe environment, and to prevent and eliminate all forms of bullying and other harmful and disruptive behavior that can impede the learning process.